 A really big Gettysburg game:

-Wings of War in the Pacific:
+Wings of War in the Meditteranean (corrected by a nice person in the comments):

 The Operational Maneouvre Group guys flying the flag for straightforward simulation: